-Monitoring the development of CEG across the Academy is the responsibility of the Academy Leadership Team and will be co-ordinated by the Careers Lead.
-The Careers Education and Guidance Improvement Plan will be developed and updated on an annual basis and will drive the work of CEG in any one particular year.
-The current CEG Improvement Plan is available from the Careers Lead.
-The Teacher in charge of careers will be accountable for the effective delivery and progress made in steering through the Improvement Plans and ensuring that the vision for CEG at the Academy is achieved.
-Feedback on the quality of CEG provision will be gathered from a variety of stakeholders including: students, Connexion PA’s, employers and PSHE tutors.
+Monitoring the development of CEAIG across the Academy is the responsibility of the Academy Leadership Team and will be co-ordinated by the Careers Lead.
+The Careers Education and Guidance Improvement Plan will be developed and updated on an annual basis and will drive the work of CEAIG in any one particular year.
+The current CEAIG Improvement Plan is available from the Careers Lead.
+The Teacher in charge of careers will be accountable for the effective delivery and progress made in steering through the Improvement Plans and ensuring that the vision for CEAIG at the Academy is achieved.
+Feedback on the quality of CEAIG provision will be gathered from a variety of stakeholders including: students, Connexion PA’s, employers and PSHE tutors.
 Under the terms of our Careers service Partnership Agreement we will also evaluate the success of the activities that were initiated through the Agreement and feed the evaluation into the next year’s Partnership Agreement.

 Further Information Sources for Advice and Guidance

 Gatsby Good Career Guidance.
 A report on improving career guidance in secondary schools which includes the Gatsby Benchmarks.

 Please see the Good Career Guidance at the bottom of the page.

 A website which shares good practice from the North East pilot of the Gatsby Benchmarks, and other information and support for schools.

 A self-evaluation tool to help schools to evaluate their careers and enterprise provision and benchmark against the Gatsby Benchmarks and compare it with other schools.